 U.S.-China trade has risen rapidly over the past several decades.
-Total trade between the two nations has increased from $4.8 billion in 1980 to slightly over $536 billion in 2012.
-U.S. exports to China in 2012 were approximately $110.6 billion, a steady increase from previous years.
+Total trade in goods between the two nations has increased from $4.8 billion in 1980 to $590.7 billion in 2014.
+U.S. exports to China in 2014 were approximately $124 billion, a steady increase from previous years.

-In 2012, China continued as California's 3rd largest export destination, with over $14 billion in exports.
-Computer and electronic products accounted for approximately 28 percent of exports, totalling close to $3.9 billion.
-Waste and scrap material brought in $2.4 billion, or 17.4 percent while both the machinery (except electrical) and the transportation equipment categories each accounted for approximately 10 percent of the total, with roughly $1.4 billion in exports each.
+In 2014, China continued as California's 3rd largest export destination, with approximately $16.1 billion in exports.
+Computer and electronic products accounted for 27.7 percent of exports, totaling $4.5 billion.
+Both non-electrical machinery and waste and scrap brought in approximately $1.9 billion, each accounted for approximately 12 percent of the total, with roughly $1.9 billion in exports.
+Transportation equipment brought in $1.6 billion, or 10.1 percent.
 U.S. Dept. of Commerce